Summer is THE perfect time to break out the messy play ideas for the kids! Check out 20 summer messy play activities below.

 The kids can whip up a simple batch of oobleck, then toss everything into the freezer.
 What a fun exploration of science and sensory play.

-This was an immense hit with my son and my preschoolers.
+This Jell-O soap foam sensory play was an immense hit with my son and my preschoolers.
 Definitely one of our favorite messy play ideas!
 The Jell-O added beautiful colors and a fun scent to this messy sensory activity.

 Muddy Race Car Derby | Small Potatoes

-This tropical-scented, taste-safe cloud dough is perfect for the summer.
+This tropical-scented, taste-safe coconut cloud dough is perfect for your list of summer messy play ideas.
 It’s crumbly, pack-able and the kids can add coconut shells and little umbrellas to set the scene.

 Soap Fluff | The Imagination Tree

-This super messy activity will make the kids giggle as they cover themselves in fluff!
+This super messy activity will make the kids giggle as they cover themselves in soap fluff!